Map

 London Assembly

-Holborn (/ˈhbərn/ HOH-bərn or /ˈhɒlbərn/[a]) is an area in London, England and is located in the London Borough of Camden and the City of London.
-It is in Central London and part of the West End.
-Holborn is apart (St Andrew Holborn Below the Bars) of the Ward of Farringdon Without.
+Holborn (/ˈhbərn/ HOH-bərn or /ˈhlbərn/[a]), an area in central London, covers the south-eastern part of the London Borough of Camden and a part (St Andrew Holborn Below the Bars) of the Ward of Farringdon Without in the City of London.

-The area has its roots in the ancient parish of Holborn, which lay on the west bank of the now buried River Fleet,[2] taking its name from an alternative name for the river.
+The area has its roots in the ancient parish of Holborn, which lay on the west bank of the now buried River Fleet;[2] the district takes its name from an alternative name for the river: the Holbourne (or Oldbourne).
 The area is sometimes described as part of the West End of London[3][4] or of the wider West London area.

 The River Fleet also gave its name to the streets Holborn and High Holborn which extend west from the site of the former Newgate in the London Wall, over the Fleet, through Holborn and towards Westminster.